lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 1. **For Input Tokens** (already received):
    - Full bidirectional attention: `Mask[i,j] = 1` for all received tokens
    - The model can look at entire input context at once
+     - Previous user input
+     - The interruption itself
+     - Its own partial output (for context)
    - Helps understand: tone, pauses, context before responding

 2. **For Output Tokens** (being generated):